a-rashid-saaka/google-workspace/README.md

   - First Name
   - Last Name
   - Email Address
-  - Password (enter hellohello1)
+  - Password (enter mypassword1)
-  - Organizational Unit Path (For this exercise, enter the forward slash symbol / into this column.
-This represents the root organization)
+  - Organizational Unit Path (For this exercise, please enter the forward slash symbol "/" in this column.
+This symbol represents the root organization.)

 ![image](https://github.com/user-attachments/assets/08ccaced-26f0-438c-8877-f1a06ec0929f)

 IV.
-Return to the 'Bulk update users' dialog box, click "ATTACH CSV FILE" and browse to your file, then click "UPLOAD" to  create the user accounts.
+Go to the "Bulk Update Users" dialog, click "ATTACH CSV FILE," select your file, and then click "UPLOAD" to create the user accounts.

-- If your file has formatting errors, a warning will prompt you to re-edit it.
+- If your file has mistakes, a warning will tell you to fix it.
-- If successful, the upload progress will be reported in the Tasks list at the top of the page.
+- If the upload is successful, progress will appear in the Tasks list at the top.

 ![image](https://github.com/user-attachments/assets/a629508f-e716-4705-9054-84bbd6d0770e)